 With nearly 5,000 international students from more than 100 different countries, you'll find that UB offers a warm and welcoming environment.
 We understand there are special resource needs and accommodations.
 We offer a variety of services to assist you.

-International Student and Scholar Services (ISSS) supports international students at UB.
+International Student Services (ISS) supports international students at UB.
 They are here to help you.
-They offer provide news and events that may affect you as an international student.
-Our friendly staff members — including many international students — speak your language and can help address your immigration concerns, help you prepare for your trip to Buffalo and can even answer questions about paying for your education.
-We will also help introduce you to all the Buffalo-Niagara region has to offer, from major attractions to its vibrant arts and cultural scene.
+They provide news and events that may affect you as an international student.
+Friendly ISS staff members—including many international students—speak your language and can address your immigration concerns, help you prepare for your trip to Buffalo, and can even answer questions about paying for your education.
+ISS also helps introduce you to all the Buffalo-Niagara region has to offer, from major attractions to its vibrant arts and cultural scene.

-The Center is an interdisciplinary research center that brings together scholars and students who use the methods of the social sciences and the humanities to study educational issues that have a global dimensions.
+This interdisciplinary research center brings together scholars and students who use the methods of the social sciences and the humanities to study educational issues that have global dimensions.

-The English Language Institute (ELI), founded in 1971 and a unit of the Graduate School of Education of the University at Buffalo (UB), the State University of New York (SUNY), offers English language instruction, cultural orientation and pre-academic training to international students, scholars and professionals on an intensive and per-course basis.
+The English Language Institute (ELI), founded in 1971 and a unit of the Graduate School of Education at the University at Buffalo (UB), the State University of New York (SUNY), offers English language instruction, cultural orientation and pre-academic education to international students, scholars and professionals on an intensive and per-course basis.

 Maintaining your visa and valid immigration status is critically important for international students.
 Find all of the information you will need to arrive at UB in the right status.